HL-IK: A Lightweight Implementation of Human-Like Inverse Kinematics in Humanoid Arms: Experiments

 where $\mathbf{R}^{\text{re}}_{\text{ee}}(t)$ and $\mathbf{R}^{\text{ik}}_{\text{ee}}(t)$ represent the rotation matrices of the EE from the reference trajectory and the IK solution at time t, respectively. $\phi$ quantifies the rotational difference as a specific scalar value representing the angle and $\text{tr}(\cdot)$ calculates the trace of the matrix.

 Based on the four metrics mentioned above, we conducted a comparative analysis on the BMLhandball's \cite{AMASS_BMLhandball} human retargeting dataset.
 First, we calculated the average error across all steps in the trajectory.
-The first two columns in Table. \ref{tab:full_dataset_metrics} reports the mean errors across all 183,806 steps.
-Each indicator in the table shows the average error for all steps.
-With elbow alignment, the arm's key point position error and the line angle error are reduced of 30.6\% and 35.4\%, while the EE tracking accuracy drops slightly—an acceptable trade-off for teleoperation.
+The first two columns in Table~\ref{tab:full_dataset_metrics} report the mean errors across all 183,806 steps.
+Each indicator in the table shows the average error for all steps.The arm keypoint position error and line-angle error are reduced by 30.6\% and 35.4\% compared with the baseline.
+Meanwhile, EE tracking accuracy decreases only slightly, with an increase of 2.728 mm in EE position error and 0.003489 rad in EE orientation error—an acceptable trade-off for teleoperation.

 Since our aim is to probe configuration-tracking advantage in our HL-IK, we rank-ordered trajectories by the ``Arm's Key Point Position Error" achieved by the baseline method and selected the top 20\% as ``challenging trajectories" for further evaluation.
 We then compared the baseline with HL-IK on this subset.
-As reported in the last two columns in Table.~\ref{tab:full_dataset_metrics}, and relative to the first two columns, the baseline shows large increases in both arm's key point position error and line angel error, whereas HL-IK maintains nearly the same error levels as on the full set.
+As reported in the last two columns in Table ~\ref{tab:full_dataset_metrics}, and relative to the first two columns, the baseline shows large increases in both arm's key point position error and line angle error, whereas HL-IK maintains nearly the same error levels as on the full set.
 On this subset, HL-IK reduces arm keypoint and direction errors by 42.2\% and 47.4\%, respectively.
 Fig.~\ref{sim-traj} visualizes this gap: the baseline (blue) deviates substantially, while HL-IK (red) remains closely aligned with the reference configuration.